zhaojw1998/AccoMontage/readme.md

 AccoMontage is a novel accompaniment arrangement system.
 It introduces a novel hybrid pathway, in which rule-based optimization and deep learning are both leveraged to complement each other for high-quality generation.
 Our paper *AccoMontage: Accompaniment Arrangement via Phrase Selection and Style Transfer* is accepted by [ISMIR 2021](https://ismir2021.ismir.net/).
 This repository stores codes and demos of our work.

 ## Data and Weights Download
 Data and weights required to reproduce our work can be downloaded [here](https://drive.google.com/drive/folders/14sR11NR7jDPMLtCAYbuK5KwLdc7jSKZv?usp=sharing).
-These files should be put into `./data files`.
+The files should be put to `./data files`.

 For the sake of fast accompaniment arrangement, our model does not run the deep learning inference evrey time, but loads pre-inferenced transition matrix.
-This pre-inferenced transition matrix currently supports transition among 4, 6, and 8-bar phrases. `./util_tools/edge_weights_inference.py` can be used to compute transition matrix for other situations.
+This pre-inferenced file currently supports transition among 4, 6, and 8-bar phrases. `./util_tools/edge_weights_inference.py` can be used to compute transition matrix for other situations.

 ## Run
 To inference with AccoMontage and generate for your own music, run `AccoMontage_inference.py`.
 Line 191~201 should be configured by yourself.